icza/backscanner/README.md

 [![codecov](https://codecov.io/gh/icza/backscanner/branch/master/graph/badge.svg)](https://codecov.io/gh/icza/backscanner)

 Ever needed or wondered how to efficiently search for something in a log file, but starting at the end and going backward?
-Here's a solution now.
+Here's your solution.

-Package `backscanner` provides a scanner similar to `bufio.Scanner` that reads and returns lines in reverse order, starting at a given position (which may be the end of the input).
+Package `backscanner` provides a scanner similar to `bufio.Scanner` that reads and returns lines in reverse order, starting at a given position (which may be the end of the input) and going backward.

 Example using it: